 Many people don’t know that you can offer SEIS & EIS to UK investors even if you are a French, German, US startup – or from anywhere really!

-In order to qualify for SEIS & EIS, a company doesn’t need to be registered in the UK, but it does need a UK permanent establishment, which means either:
+In order to qualify for SEIS & EIS, a company doesn’t need to be incorporated in the UK, but it does need to register as a UK permanent establishment, which means either:

 - it has a fixed place of business in the UK through which the company’s business is wholly or partly carried on; or